Lucas3Dspain/assets/full_assets/subcomponent-example/README.md

     /Bucket             (class) ← Inherited by /<component>
 ```

-Subcomponents should be outside of geo, right?
+Subcomponents should be outside of asset/geo, right?

 ```
 /Bucket                 (xform) ← Component Kind